Bone Marrow Transplants

 Diagnosis and chemotherapy

-Before starting SCT treatment, it is ideal, though not mandatory, for dogs to be in clinical remission (showing no signs of cancer).
-Achieving remission typically involves chemotherapy before proceeding with SCT.
+Before starting BMT treatment, it is ideal, though not mandatory, for dogs to be in clinical remission (showing no signs of cancer).
+Achieving remission typically involves chemotherapy before proceeding with BMT.

 2